 Is it OK to wish someone Merry Christmas?

 There has been negative media coverage about the fact that Muslims refuse to say ‘Merry Christmas’.
 Unfortunately Muslims often get bogged down by insignificant issues.
 It is not a big deal.
 We have many greater issues in life!

 Non-Muslims send us good wishes at Eid and Ramadan, so we can send them good wishes too.
 This does not mean we share their belief.
-If they are nice to you on your Eid, then don’t reciprocate by being rude to them at their festival.
-Acknowledge the happy occasions in their life.
+If they are nice to you on your Eid, then don’t reciprocate by being rude to them when it is their festival and acknowledge the happy occasions in their life.

-We can reciprocate the goodwill we receive from non Muslims on their days of happiness.
-We cannot say any phrase which contains anything against our beliefs or a form of worship.
-You can say, ‘Enjoy your time with your family’ or ‘Happy holidays’ or ‘Seasons greetings’ and similar phrases.
+We can reciprocate the goodwill we receive from non-Muslims on their days of happiness, but we cannot say any phrase which contains anything that goes against our beliefs or is a form of worship.
+On occasions where their celebration has a conflict with our belief we can say, ‘Have a nice time’, ‘Enjoy your time with your family’ or ‘Happy holidays’ or ‘Seasons greetings’ and similar phrases.

-In Islam we are taught to compete in doing good, and do return goodness with whatever is better.
+In Islam we are taught to compete in doing good, and to return goodness with whatever is better.
 The Quran tells us to ‘Say and deliver what is best’.

 Allah Almighty told us in Surat al Nisa: